SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/risky-workspaces.md

 * **Risk Score** - shows a numerical score for the risk assessment, calculated based on various health factors
 * **Risk Severity** - shows the level of severity for the risky workspace
 * **Risk Factors** - shows all of the potential vulnerabilities that were detected on the risky workspace
-* **Clicking the ellipsis** (three dots) in the right corner of each workspace provides options for reports that can highlight the vulnerabilities for that workspace
+* **Clicking the ellipsis** (three dots) in the right corner of each workspace provides options for reports that can be generated to highlight the vulnerabilities for that workspace

 ![Risky Workspaces View](../../../static/img/risky-workspaces-view.png)